lizargall/lizargall/website/docs/aria_docs/intro.md

 * Stream data
     * Use the Project Aria Client SDK to stream and subscribe to data on your local machine

-Before applying for the ARK, please explore our OSI offerings, [FAQ](/faq.mdx).
+Before applying for the ARK, please explore our OSI offerings and [FAQ](/faq.mdx).
 Once you are confident that the ARK is a good match for your research, please apply for the Aria Research Kit.

 * [Project Aria: Academic Partnership Interest Form](https://www.facebook.com/help/contact/409561724891076)
 * [Project Aria: Corporate Partnership Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSeEQkP6zM-T2mrn5WUy2K-CliiXPXXmgHUEmT20FtAk5fi6vw/viewform)